groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 F fnt True if a font fnt is available; fnt can be an abstract style or

-a font name. fnt is handled as if it were accessed with the ft
+a font name. fnt is handled as if it were an argument to the ft

 m col True if a color col is defined.